soschloss/outage-data-investigation/README.md

 - Null hypothesis: The distribution of `'CLIMATE.CATEGORY'` is the same when `'CUSTOMERS.AFFECTED'` is or is not missing
 - Alternate hypthesis: The distributions of `'CLIMATE.CATEGORY'` when `'CUSTOMERS.AFFECTED'` is and isn't missing are different

-As a result, I got a p-value of $0.318$, so I failed to reject the null hypothesis at a significance level of $p<0.05$.
+As a result, I got a p-value of 0.318, so I failed to reject the null hypothesis at a significance level of p < 0.05.
 This means that the missingness in `'CUSTOMERS.AFFECTED'` is most likely *not* MAR dependent on `'CLIMATE.CATEGORY'`.

 # Hypothesis Testing
 ## Permutation Test
 I performed a permutation test to answer the question, do outages that occured in the northeast and outages that occured elsewhere come from the same distribution of outage causes?
 My null hypothesis was, "the distribution of outage causes for outages that occured in the northeast is the same as those that occured elsewhere.
 The difference between the two observed samples is due to chance".
 My alternate hypothesis was, "the distribution of outage causes for the two regions are different".
 Since I was comparing two categorical distributions, I used TVD as a test statistic.
-As a result, I got a p-value of $0.0$, so I rejected the null hypothesis.
+As a result, I got a p-value of 0.0, so I rejected the null hypothesis.
 This means that the distribution of causes for outages in the Northeast and outages elsewhere are likely not the same, which could imply that certain outage causes happen in one climate region more than the rest.
 I chose to perform this specific permutation test to observe regional characteristics associated with the distribution of outage causes.

 # Framing a Prediction Problem
 ## Problem Identification